dpnpinto/dpnpinto.github.io/README.md

 *	Migration of all sites from Azores Schools to an Open Source CRM platform - https://edu.azores.gov.pt

-*	Reorganization, upgrade and migration of all Azores Scholls network's to attend new levels quality and needs
+*	Reorganization, upgrade and migration of all Azores Scholls network's to attend new levels of quality and needs

 *	Developing of a new monitoring and elert system, in Open Source, for all the education assets